hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ### Includes

-Header files should be included in the following format in **alphabetical order**.
+Header files should be included using the following format in **alphabetical order**.
-Please note a line space was used between each section for *readability*.
-The includes should be listed without any spaces or comments in your code.
+Please note a line space was used between each section for *readability*, however, in your code, the includes should be listed without any line spaces or comments.

 ```cpp
 /*